 Nothing can quite describe the panic, fear and trepidation experienced when you realise you’ve deleted an important file and there’s no way of getting it back.
 Shock.
 Horror.
 Dread.
 Now what?

 When the PC was first introduced few were aware that deleted files could be recovered, but over time enthusiasts figured out at that deleted files could generally be recovered.
 The reason being that when a file was deleted it was the index entry which is deleted and not the actual file itself, and more often than not, the actual file remained undamaged and intact.
-This was seen as a Hail Mary in the IT industry and saved many frantic customers from potentially disastrous consequences as there were and are various data recovery solutions.
+This was seen as a Hail Mary in the IT industry and saved many frantic customers from potentially disastrous consequences as there were and are various hard drive recovery solutions.
 However, there are certain times when data recovery isn’t that simple.

 When it comes to Solid State Drives, or SSDs as they are often referred to, if the file is deleted, it’s gone for good.
 Why?
 Standard hard drives write over existing data, however, in the case of the SSD, it first needs to erase any existing data and only then writes the new data.
 While the writing or reading of a data block happened at an acceptable, albeit slow pace, erasing a data block was a very slow process and over time, first generation SSDs became slower and slower.
 In order to speed things up, newer SSDs have introduced ‘garbage collection’ which involves pre-emptively erasing recently freed up blocks during their idle time.
 This process is found in all current SSDs.